Thank you for joining us at Shakti Stories!

 For centuries, womxn have been twisting and contorting themselves in various ways to fit into the norms & expectations of the world.

 Expressing more of our essence is not just about wearing long dresses or dancing ecstatically in Bali.
-It’s about becoming aware of the true potential that we have in the female body we reside in.
+It’s about becoming aware of the true potential that we have in the body we reside in.

 Today’s greatest threat to womxn’s freedom is what Marion Woodman called the “addiction to perfection”.
 This “never good enough” mentality means that no matter how much we do, it is never enough.

-Inspired by the greats in the field of Feminine Psychology such as Marion Woodman, Toko-pa and my teachers Dr. Ana Mozol, Dr. Leslie Ellis, Tammy Lynn Kent and Jalaja Bonheim, Phd, I have created this podcast with the hopes of broadening our understanding of feminine psychology and growing together in our embodiment of purpose, passion and pleasure.
+Inspired by the greats in the field of Feminine Psychology such as Marion Woodman and my teachers Dr. Ana Mozol, Dr. Leslie Ellis, Tammy Lynn Kent and Jalaja Bonheim, Phd and Toko-pa, I have created this podcast with the hopes of broadening our understanding of feminine psychology and growing together in our embodiment of purpose, passion and pleasure.

 I invite you to always use your own intuitive felt-sense with any idea offered to you and run it through your own body to decide whether a certain practice or concept is of value for you at any given time.
-This podcast is not for medical advice, diagnosis, or treatment.
-It's for informational purposes and is in no way a substitute for professional medical or mental health advice, examination, diagnosis, or treatment.
+This podcast is in no way a substitute for medical advice, diagnosis, or treatment.